vmware/powershell-module-for-vmware-cloud-foundation/README.md

 ## Supported Platforms
 This version has been tested using vSAN Ready Nodes.
-VxRail has not been tested, The following cmdlets will not work with VxRail as the API is different. _Other cmdlets may work subject to testing._
+VMware Cloud Foundation on VxRail has not been fully tested, The following cmdlets will not work with VxRail as the workflow is different due to the use of VxRail Manager. _Other cmdlets may work subject to testing._

 `Commission-VCFHost`